 But also the further steps of this guide lead you through the individual steps of the migration and take you further by the hand.
 In the next step, we first check whether your shop environment is already compatible with Shopware 6 and which settings need to be adjusted if necessary.
 It also shows you a first overview of the currently available extensions that you use in Shopware 5.

 Surely you also have some extensions (themes & plugins) from the Community Store installed in your shop.
+In Shopware 6 these are now only called extensions.
 The subscription includes the plugin updates for a major version.
 If the major version changes, the plugin manufacturer does not have to provide a free update for this new version.
 To keep this process as transparent as possible, each manufacturer can define a "successor" for his plugin.
-In the Community Store, the Shopware backend and the Shopware account, you can see when the respective manufacturer is planning a successor for its plugin for Shopware 6 and whether this is still necessary at all.
-Due to the new technological basis many functions have changed, some plugins are no longer necessary or have to be redesigned from scratch.
-If the manufacturer has not yet maintained whether there is a successor product for his plugin, you can best contact him.
-As part of your migration, we grant you a free trial version of all plugins for the migration period with a successor for the period of your migration (maximum 1 year).
+In the Community Store, the Shopware backend and the Shopware account, you can see when the respective manufacturer is planning a successor for its extensionfor Shopware 6 and whether this is still necessary at all.
+Due to the new technological basis many functions have changed, some extensions are no longer necessary or have to be redesigned from scratch.
+If the manufacturer has not yet maintained whether there is a successor product for his extension, you can best contact him.
+As part of your migration, we grant you a free trial version of all extensions for the migration period with a successor for the period of your migration (maximum 1 year).
 So you can react flexibly to the roadmap of the individual manufacturers and check whether the extension still meets your requirements.

-Since the plugins are purchased for the respective major version, the subscription will be partially refunded for a go-live and taken into account for the new plugin.
+Since the extensions are purchased for the respective major version, the subscription will be partially refunded for a go-live and taken into account for the new extension.
 This information can also be viewed transparently in your account during the course of this guide.

 Of course we also support you with your individual issues and requirements.
 With a valid maintenance contract you can best contact our support directly via your Shopware account and talk to them about the details of your migration.
 If you have questions about licensing and the general process of license transfer, you can contact our sales team.
 If you need professional support from a developer, you are in good hands with our partners.